networknt/light-doc/content/en/design/env-segregation.md

 To employ this model, the same API has multiple instances, each accessing its own resources, and for each of their API releases, the organization has to start several API instances connected to different databases and hand the proper instance to individual QA teams to test.

 Ideally, the test environment backend should be consolidated to share the same reference data and employ similar data sets as the production environment.
-Unfortunately, the current model is in place for close to a decade, and it is too costly to consolidate the test data.
+Unfortunately, the current model has been in place for close to a decade, and it is too costly to consolidate the test data.

-The solution we provided is to have an environment variable in the server.yml configuration file, to indicate which environment
-(backend) database the instance is connecting.
+The solution we provided is to have an environment variable in the server.yml configuration file, to indicate which environment (backend) database the instance is connecting to.
 This additional attribute will be registered in Consul for service discovery, and the service discovery logic will check the variable to add additional filtering if it already exists.

 The above logic also resolves service-to-service calls, binding to the same environment.
 For the original client, for example, Java EE based web server or test tools like SOATest or Load Runner, it must either use our client module to make the service discovery with an additional environment or is has to manually do the lookup on Consul to find the right instance with the right environment tag.